BenMcGit/basic-smart-contract/README.md

 #### Deploying the Smart Contract

-> **WARNING**: If this runs successfully, you will use a small amount of ETH on your test account
+> **WARNING**: If this runs successfully, you will 'spend' a small amount of ETH on your Metamask account.

 1. Follow the instructions in the .env_COPY_AND_RENAME_ME file
 2. Assure that your Metamask account has a small amount of ETH